wordboxbyung/wordboxbyung.github.io/_posts/2020-06-29-welcome-to-wordbox.markdown

 See [FAQ](https://wordboxbyung.github.io/faq/) on how to perform this basic tasks.

-We are commit to improve this app and would love to get your feedback and suggestions.
+We are commit to improve this app and would love to hear your feedback and suggestions.

 The WordBox Team.